 In Podcast 7, I spend a lot of time discussing rest and recovery and why it’s so important to your training.
 Even if you’re running 5-6 times per week, I recommend never running more than 3 days in a row without a rest day.
 Again, for less experienced and new runners, an every other day cycle works as well.

 One other factor to consider is age.
 Generally speaking, as you age, most people need more recovery time in their program.
-A 16 year old can generally recover much faster from a run than a 46 year old.
-Therefore, as you age, listen to your body and you’ll find an ideal range that works for you.
+A 16-year-old one can generally recover much faster from a run than a 46-year-old one.
+Therefore, as you age, listen to your body, and you’ll find an ideal range that works for you.

 Runner’s Toolkit – Get access to 30 days of free coaching tips by email and get your #1 running question personally answered by me, just for signing up.
 Plus get free access to our private Facebook community where other RunBuzz community members gather for support, camaraderie and general shenanigans.